krsbx/react-ar-next/docs/api.md

 | `wrap-count` | `number` | - |
 | `wrap-pixels` | `number` | - |
 | `z-offset` | `number` | - |

+If you want to know more about the utils that you can use, you can read it [here](utils.md)